 Whether you do Thanksgiving or Friendsgiving, it’s ten times easier for you to start off with turkey breasts.
 And using a dry brine brings out incredible moisture and flavor to the turkey, so rest assure you’ll love it!

 Can you believe it’s Thanksgiving week!!
 OMG are you geared up and ready to go?
 I’ve been busy with lots of turkey, brining turkey, and turkey roast for Friendsgiving.

 I’m really softening up to Friendgiving year after year.
-And this dry brined turkey breast recipe is seriously the BEST for a Friendsgiving party.
+And this dry brine turkey breast recipe is seriously the BEST for a Friendsgiving party.

-First of all, it’s the dry brine.
+Why Dry Brine?
+First of all because it’s dry brine.
 Dry brining the turkey infuses a ton of flavor which is really essential for your turkey.
 Another thing is the moisture.